Padroado-Propaganda Schism

 The Padroado-Propaganda Schism was an ecclesiastical conflict that pitted Catholics against each other, sometimes leading to physical violence, insults and mutual excommunications, but most usually subsisting in a long, sullen mutual co-existence in hostility.

 The Padroado originated when the Portuguese kings took the initiative to explore the coasts of Africa.
 They pushed to the east, seeking to find new areas for trade and to win new converts to the Catholic faith.
-Moved by their zeal, successive Popes granted wide-ranging favors and authorities to the kings, who claimed they were given irrevocable powers to establish and patronize churches and bishoprics in lands opened to Portuguese trade in South Asia.
+Moved by their zeal, successive popes granted wide-ranging favors and authorities to the kings, who claimed they were given irrevocable powers to establish and patronize churches and bishoprics in lands opened to Portuguese trade in South Asia.

-The Padroado or Padroado Real has its foundation in Canon Law, which recognized the right of laymen to establish and patronize churches and missions, as a means to supplement the efforts of the Papacy, the Church and the religious orders.
+The Padroado or Padroado Real has its foundation in canon law, which recognized the right of laymen to establish and patronize churches and missions, as a means to supplement the efforts of the papacy, the Church and the religious orders.
 Such laypersons were recognized as Patrons and possessed certain rights and privileges over the churches and missions they established, financed and patronized.

 As the Portuguese began to extend their explorations to India, they were followed by missionaries from various religious orders, who began to build churches along the coastal districts wherever the Portuguese settled.
-In 1534 was an episcopal see was created at Goa, suffragan to Funchal in the Madeiras.
+In 1534 an episcopal see was created at Goa, suffragan to Funchal in the Madeiras.
 Its jurisdiction extended potentially over all past and future conquests from the Cape of Good Hope to China and Japan.
 In 1557 it was made an independent archbishopric, with suffragan sees at Cochin and Malacca.
 In 1612 the prelacy of Mozambique was added, and in 1690 two other sees at Peking and Nanking in China.
-By the Bulls establishing these sees the right of nomination was conferred in perpetuity on the King of Portugal, under the titles of foundation and endowment.
+By the bulls establishing these sees the right of nomination was conferred in perpetuity on the King of Portugal, under the titles of foundation and endowment.